$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

 \subsubsection{Comparison on synthon completion}

-To compare synthon completion, all the reaction centers defined by different methods are given and used to start the completion processes. \gtog predicts only bond establishment in its reaction center identification and thus has to deal with any associated changes such as bond type change in its synthon completion process, which complicates the synthon completion prediction.
-Therefore, its performance on synthon completion is the worst among all the methods. \graphretro formulates the synthon completion as a classification problem over all the subgraphs that can realize the difference between the synthons and reactants.
-Therefore, its synthon completion is not guaranteed to work for all possible products (e.g., 99.7\% coverage over the test set) if the needed subgraph is not included in the pre-defined vocabulary.
+To compare synthon completion performance, all the {ground-truth} reaction centers defined by different methods are given and used to start the completion processes. \gtog predicts only bond establishment in its reaction center identification and thus has to deal with any associated changes such as bond type change in its synthon completion process, which complicates the synthon completion prediction.
+Therefore, its performance on synthon completion is the worst among all the methods.

+\graphretro formulates the synthon completion as a classification problem over all the subgraphs that can realize the difference between the synthons and reactants.
+Therefore, its synthon completion is not guaranteed to work for all possible products (e.g., 99.7\% coverage over the test set), particularly if the needed subgraph is not included in the pre-defined vocabulary.
 Among all the products that \graphretro can handle, its synthon completion performance is the best, due to that classification can be much easier than generation as all the other methods do.
-However, since \graphretro does not do well in reaction center identification, overall, it does not outperform other methods in retrosynthesis prediction as Table~\ref{tbl:overall} demonstrates. \retroprime transforms the synthons to reactants using a Transformer, but similarly to \gtog, also needs to deal with additional predictions such as bond type change. \retroprime's synthon completion performs reasonably well on top-1 accuracies.
-Together with its good top-1 accuracy on reaction center identification, \retroprime achieves the best top-1 accuracy with reaction type known as demonstrated in Table~\ref{tbl:overall}. \ours does not use \brics fragments in synthon completion because the fragment information is not available for the substructures that will be attached to synthons.
-Compared to \graphretro, \ours leverages a generative process to add substructures to synthons in synthon completion, which is inherently more difficult than classification as in \graphretro.
-On average, \ours outperforms \retroprime, particularly on top-3 and top-5 accuracies.
-Combined with the strong performance on reaction center identification, the two modules together in \ours enable strong retrosynthesis prediction performance as in Table~\ref{tbl:overall}.
+However, since \graphretro does not do well in reaction center identification, overall, it does not outperform other methods in retrosynthesis prediction as Table~\ref{tbl:overall} demonstrates. {In addition, the synthon completion module of {\graphretro} may fail to accurately estimate the likelihoods of leaving groups, due to the ignorance of overall structures of predicted reactants.
+Such inaccurate likelihood estimation may aggravate the bias of beam search and reduce the diversity of predicted reactants as discussed in \graphretro~\cite{somnath2021learning}. }